Worldedit05/swd-discord-bot/readme.md

-# Star Wars Destiny Card Bot for discord
+# Star Wars Destiny Card Bot for Discord

 This is a bot that will allow Discord users to link/post Star Wars Destiny cards as rich embed content on the server.
 It helps provide a convenient references for the cards in discussions about the card game.